murphyf001/R-programming/README.md

 ## programming assignments associated with Johns Hopkins University through Coursera

-## Use to document my programming prowess.
+## Used to document my programming prowess.